ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 ### Conclusion

 So was the author's math right?
 Man, I dunno.
 I'm inclined to say no; he was hand waving in almost the right directions, but I currently think that if he'd tried to formalize his hand waving he'd have made a key mistake.
-That being: I think that the math says "sure, bet high right now, but slow down when you become a big part of the donor pool".
+That being: I think that if you want to rank-optimize, the math says "sure, bet high right now, but slow down when you become a big part of the donor pool".
 I think maybe he thought it said "...but slow down when you get close to solving all the world's problems".
-It's not entirely clear from the tweets though, and since I don't want to try comparing this theory to how he actually behaved in practice, I'll leave it there.
+It's not entirely clear from the tweets though, in part because he was using the word Kelly in a place where I think it didn't belong.
+Since I don't want to try comparing this theory to how he actually behaved in practice, I'll leave it there.

 In any case I think *I* understand what's going on better than I used to.
 Kelly is not about optimizing a utility function.